kien-ngo/js-backend/README.md

 - Access the API documentation _for Better-auth endpoints_ at [http://localhost:4000/api/auth/reference]()
 - Access the OpenAPI specs at [http://localhost:4000/openapi.json](http://localhost:4000/openapi.json)

-### Making changes to the database:
-- When the auth schema changes: `bun auth:generate`
-- Then, include the change in the grand schema for Drizzle: `bun db:migrate`
-- Finally, run the migration: `bun db:migrate`

 ### Reasons for the choices of technologies:
 - Not being locked-in to any database.
-Better-auth & Drizzle ORM can work with many types of DB
+Better-auth can work with many types of DB
 - Not being locked-in to any closed-source services
 - All solutions in this framework can be migrated to another similar solutions.

 The app comes with Postgres by default.
-Better-auth & Drizzle interact with it via the DATABASE_URL (connection string) so you can deploy this app to prod and connect it to any database service via said variable.
-To use MySQL, SQLite or any other SQL flavors, refer to Better-auth and Drizzle docs.
+Better-auth interacts with it via the DATABASE_URL (connection string) so you can deploy this app to prod and connect it to any database service via said variable.
+To use MySQL, SQLite or any other SQL flavors, refer to Better-auth docs.

+### ORMs
+- For usage with Drizzle ORM, please refer to the [orm/drizzle](https://github.com/kien-ngo/js-backend/tree/orm/drizzle) branch.
+- Prisma (coming soon)

 ### Deploying to clouds
 - Railway: Refer to [RAILWAY.md](/deployments/RAILWAY.md)